Career Timeline of Tim Hardaway Jr.: Major Achievements and Milestones

 November 20, 2019: Inserted into Starting Lineup

-On November 20, 2019, Tim Hardaway Jr. was inserted into the starting lineup for the first time that season, scoring 20 points against the Golden State Warriors.
+On November 20, 2019, Tim Hardaway Jr. was placed in the starting lineup for the first time that season with the Mavericks, scoring 20 points.

 December 8, 2019: Career-High Three-Pointers

-On December 8, 2019, Tim Hardaway Jr. made a career-high 9 three-pointers in a game against the Sacramento Kings.
+On December 8, 2019, Tim Hardaway Jr. achieved a career-high 9 three-pointers in a game against the Sacramento Kings.

 On November 19, 2020, Tim Hardaway Jr. exercised his contractual option to remain with the Dallas Mavericks.